Health Issues of Women AbroadFotolia

 - Will I have access to a global 24/7 emergency hotline with staff that speaks my language?

 - How can I carry sufficient proof of my insurance coverage with me all the time?

-Of course, most of the above-mentioned tips and provisions apply to expat men as well.
+Obviously, the above-mentioned tips and provisions apply to expat men as well.
 However, as a woman you may have additional needs and concerns.